puppetlabs/puppet-docs/source/puppet/3.7/reference/config_ssl_external_ca.markdown

 ### Rack Webserver is Required

-The puppet master must be running inside of a Rack-enabled web server, not the built-in Webrick server.
+The Puppet master must be running inside of a Rack-enabled web server, not the built-in Webrick server.

 In practice, this means Apache or Nginx.
 We fully support any web server that can: